NinaYadava

 紐約 + 1.212.326.3746

-Nina Yadava has almost 15 years of experience defending public companies and their officers and directors in shareholder litigation.
+Nina Yadava has more than 15 years of experience defending public companies and their officers and directors in shareholder litigation.
 She also has extensive experience representing companies, including major financial institutions, in complex contractual disputes primarily related to structured products and business combinations.
+Chambers describes her as "very talented," "highly intelligent and great with clients and adversaries."

 Nina was named one of the top six securities litigators in the country under 40 years old by Law360 in 2018.
-Her recent representations include defending federal securities class actions lawsuits for Harman International Industries, comScore, and officers of Rio Tinto.
-In addition, she has represented major banks in federal and state court litigation in New York related to financial products including collateralized debt obligations, credit default swaps, and residential mortgage-backed securities.
+She has represented a variety of Fortune 500 companies, along with their officers and directors, in federal securities class actions lawsuits and related shareholder litigation.
+In addition, she has represented major banks in federal and in state court litigation in New York related to financial products including collateralized debt obligations, credit default swaps, and residential mortgage-backed securities.
 Nina was resident in London from 2011 to 2012 and was part of the team that successfully defended Texas Keystone in a $1.6+ billion oil and gas dispute in the English Commercial Court related to a New York law contract for which Jones Day garnered such accolades as Litigation Team of the Year at the British Legal Awards, The Lawyer Awards, and the Legal Business Awards.

 Nina maintains an active pro bono practice and recently secured protected status in the United States for a young Honduran woman after a multi-day trial.
 She is also a member of the board of directors of Summer Search NYC, a national youth development nonprofit, the New York City Bar Association, and the South Asian Bar Association of New York.
 Nina serves as the hiring partner for the Firm's New York Office.